FLORIDA INSTITUTE OF TECHNOLOGY

 instructions for all assignments and will associate rubrics to assist students in meeting the

-course learning objectives. .
+course learning objectives.

 GRADING

 Grades will be administered in accordance with the College of Business and University policies and practices.
-Letter grades will be earned based on a total number of points attained, according to the following schedule:
+Letter grades will be earned based on the total number of points attained, according to the following schedule:

 A = 90 – 100 %